I’m a huge fan of personal responsibility. And there’s nothing more important than our health. Especially the health of our breasts.

 There is also the chance of getting a false negative.
 This would mean that the existing cancer goes undiagnosed.

 Last but not least, is the fact that mammograms can be uncomfortable and even downright painful.
-Both of which would be acceptable if this type of testing was proven to be effective at reducing cancer rates… but it’s not.
+Both of these would be acceptable if this type of testing was proven to be effective at reducing cancer rates… but it’s not.